perused/codenames-bot/README.md

 ## Issues

-Player is finished but Spymaster is still in progress.
+Player is finished and decent but Spymaster guesses could do with some fine tuning.